LESSONS / Compilations

 Consider a vast state to the north; it has gained possession of the passions of its young people and is shaking this century with its storms.
 For it has made lawful for its youths the pleasing daughters and wives of upright people, and these youths act only according to their blind feelings, which do not see the consequences.
 By permitting men and women to go together to the public baths, they are even encouraging immorality.
 And they consider it lawful for vagabonds and the poor to plunder the property of the rich.
 All mankind trembles in the face of this calamity.”
 The Rays ( 475 )

-Allahu a'lam bissawab11 an interpretation of it is like this: the fitnahs will draw nufûs to itself, captivating them.
-People will join it voluntarily, indeed, eagerly.
 For example, in Russia, men and women bathe naked together in public baths.
-And because by fitrah women have a strong propensity to show off their beauty, they willingly throw themselves into that fitnah and are led astray.
-The men too, by their fitrah enamoured of beauty, are defeated by their nafs, and with drunken joy, fall into the fire and are burnt.
-Holding a fascination, the amusements, kabâir and bid’ahs of the times such as dancing and the theatre, draw those who perform ‘ibâdah to their nafs around them like moths, intoxicating them.
-But if this occurs through absolute compulsion, the will is negated and it is not even a sin.”
-The Rays ( 105 )
+And since, by fitrah, women have a strong inclination to show off their beauty, they willingly plunge themselves into that fitnah and are led astray.
+The men, too, who worship beauty in their fitrah, are defeated by their nafs, and, with drunken joy, fall into the fire and are burned.
+By means of an attraction, the amusements, kabâir and bid’ahs of that time, such as dance and the theatre, draw those who perform ‘ibâdah to their nafs around them like moths and daze them.
+But if this occurs through absolute compulsion, the will is negated and it is not even a sin.

 “... at the present time, the most fearsome of the group in the war of dhalâlah of zandaqa against Islam, the commandership of which has been given to shaytan through the scheming of the nafs al-ammarah, is half-naked women, who with their bare legs - those ghastly knives - attack and assault the people of îmân.
 By striving to close the road to marriage and widen the road to prostitution, they take the nafs of many people captive and wound their hearts and rûhs with kabâir.
 Indeed, they kill some of those hearts".